Ute Meta Bauer: Exhibitions

 Bauer has curated many exhibitions on contemporary art with a focus on transdisciplinary media.
 In 2012 she curated The Future Archive at the Neuer Berliner Kunstverein (n.b.k.), in Berlin, Germany.
 This show focused on artistic research projects of the 1970s and 1980s related to the Center for Advanced Visual Studies (CAVS), which was founded in 1967 by György Kepes at MIT.
 In 2005, Bauer curated the Mobile_Transborder Archive for InSite05, in Tijuana /San Diego, which consisted of a mobile unit created to connect various institutions, entities and individuals around issues related to the San Diego-Tijuana and the California-Baja California border region.

 In 2004, Bauer was the Artistic Director of the 3rd Berlin Biennale for Contemporary Art, which presented 50 contemporary artists at KW Institute for Contemporary Art and at the Martin-Gropius-Bau.
-The Biennale focused on 5 topics Migration, Urban Conditions, Sonic Scapes, Sashions and Scenes, and Other Cinemas Exhibited artists included: Fernando Bryce, Banu Cennetoğlu, Florian Hecker, Melik Ohanian, Ulrike Ottinger, Mathias Poledna, Aura Rosenberg, Bojan Sarčević, Dierk Schmidt, Nomeda & Gediminas Urbonas, and Amelie von Wulffen.
+The Biennale focused on 5 topics Migration, Urban Conditions, Sonic Scapes, Sashions and Scenes, and Other Cinemas.
+Exhibited artists included: Fernando Bryce, Banu Cennetoğlu, Florian Hecker, Melik Ohanian, Ulrike Ottinger, Mathias Poledna, Aura Rosenberg, Bojan Sarčević, Dierk Schmidt, Nomeda & Gediminas Urbonas, and Amelie von Wulffen.
 She was the curator of the Nordic Pavilion (Norway, Sweden) for the 50th edition of the Venice Biennale in 2003.
-Curator of the exhibition First Story – Women Building/New Narratives for the 21st Century at the Palace Gallery, in 2001, for Porto European Cultural Capital and Architectures of Discourse for the Fundació Antoni Tapiès in Barcelona, Spain, in the same year.
+Curator of the exhibition First Story – Women Building/New Narratives for the 21st Century at the Palace Gallery, in 2001, for Porto European Cultural Capital, and Architectures of Discourse for the Fundació Antoni Tapiès in Barcelona, Spain, in the same year.
+In 2021 Bauer co-curated the National Pavilion of Singapore at the 59th Venice Art Biennale with Shubigi Rao.
+Bauer served as a curator for the 17th Istanbul Biennial in 2022.

-Her recent co-curatorial projects include the exhibition Paradise Lost with Anca Rujoiu which inaugurated the Centre for Contemporary Art (CCA) in 2014.
-World Biennial Forum No. 1, Gwangju, South Korea with Hou Hanru in 2012 and the Documenta 11 (2001-2002), Kassel, Germany, along with Okwui Enwezor team.
+Her co-curatorial projects include the exhibition Paradise Lost with Anca Rujoiu which inaugurated the Centre for Contemporary Art (CCA) in 2014, the World Biennial Forum No. 1, Gwangju, South Korea with Hou Hanru in 2012, and the Documenta 11 (2001–2002), Kassel, Germany, along with Okwui Enwezor team.
 Bauer also co-curated the show Now Here at the Louisiana Museum of Modern Art in 1996, Humlebæk, Denmark, along with Laura Cottingham, Anneli Fuchs & Lars Grambye, Iwona Blazwick, among others.

+In 2024 Bauer was the artistic director of the Diriyah Contemporary Art Biennale 2024.